Freestanding Screened Shelters

 A screened shelter may turn a marginal home into a usable one, providing a safe retreat when needed.
 In warmer climates, or with a suitable sleeping bag, it may be usable year round.
 Screened shelters have been built from Minnesota to Arizona, and several state parks in Texas rent them out to campers.

-It is typically a small, low-cost structure, which usually does not require a building permit (check locally).
+It is typically a small, low-cost structure, which may not require a building permit (check locally).
 The choice of materials can be less stringent than for a house, as there will be extremely good ventilation.

 A screened shelter in Texas